-In a typical acupuncture treatment session, the acupuncturist will first inquire about the patient’s overall health and ask about their symptoms the way a Western medical doctor would.
+In a typical acupuncture treatment session, the acupuncturist will first inquire about the patient’s overall health.
+They will ask about their symptoms the way a Western medical doctor would.
 After identifying what their problem is, the acupuncturist will then inform the patient on the number of sessions that they need to treat the condition.

-During treatment, the acupuncturist will look for the points in the body where the needles are to be inserted to free the blocked energies and provide relief for the condition.
+During treatment, the acupuncturist will look for the points in the body where the needles are to be inserted.
+This is to free the blocked energies and provide relief for the condition.
 Treatment typically takes anywhere from fifteen minutes to an hour.

-Although the risks of acupuncture are low, there are some patients who have reported soreness, bruising and even a little bleeding at the puncture sites.
+The risks of acupuncture are low.
+There are some patients who have reported soreness, bruising and even a little bleeding at the puncture sites.
 Rare complications include injury to an internal organ when the needle gets pushed in too deeply and infections that come from reusing needles.
 This is why it’s very important to get acupuncture treatment only from a licensed acupuncturist to prevent these from happening.